kai687/sphinxawesome-theme/docs/how-to/options.rst

 .. note::

-   Extension options are only available if you add the theme to the list of extensions in your Sphinx configuration:
+   To configure extension options, you need to add the theme to the list of extensions in your Sphinx configuration:

    ``extensions = ["sphinxawesome_theme"]``

-The |product| enables several internal extensions that enhance the user experience.
+The |product| enables several internal extensions.
-The following configuration values are set at the top level in the Sphinx configuration file ``conf.py``:
+The following options are set at the top level in your Sphinx configuration:

 .. confval:: html_collapsible_definitions

-   Set this option to ``True`` to make code references, such as classes, methods, and other objects, collapsible and expandable.
+   Set this option to ``True`` to make code references, such as classes or methods, collapsible.

    .. code-block:: python
       :caption: "File: conf.py"